 An example of how poor values don’t pay off: a few years ago, my boss, a young ambitious general manager named Nenad, knew our Managing Director loved football, and so while waiting for the Monday executive meetings to start he would suck up by talking animatedly with the MD about the latest weekend results.
 Being a sports fan myself, I soon realized at these meetings my boss knew little about sports and he was just faking his interest – he was just repeating the comments from the sports articles in the day’s newspaper rather than having his own knowledge and views.
 This fakery was a revealing insight, and eventually he fell out of favor for faking aspects of his own importance.

+A stakeholder is any person, group or organization who can place a claim on your attention, resources or output, or is affected by that output.
+They have a stake in what you do, something at risk, and therefore something to gain or lose as a result of corporate activity.
 Early in a job, and maybe later with some care, identify who your key personal stakeholders are.
 How do you find out who they are?
 Ask!
 Speak to a handful of people you can trust, like your boss (if you can trust him or her sufficiently), peers, people you relate to at work, perhaps a reliable HR person.

 Also, you can map your contacts over a week or longer, in which you note the people you interact with the most, especially the senior people.
 Also aim to develop positive relationships with the managers and supervisors of relevant departments in your organization such as marketing, HR, finance and operational heads so you understand them and their priorities and can respond to these.

 Decide your aims with stakeholders and start informal program with them